 As you can imagine, Gonzaga has had to make many necessary, urgent, and unplanned decisions in response to the pandemic.
 Dedicated to our mission of providing an education that is accessible to all, we have pledged to refund room and board fees for those students that did not remain in GU housing; pay our federal work-study students whether they can work or not; provide campus housing and dining for those unable to go home; offer additional institutional financial aid to students, and bolster technology capabilities so academic classes can continue with as little interruptions as possible.
 Additionally, various other forms of revenue from events, conferences, all of which contribute to the operating budget of the University, have been negatively impacted by COVID-19.
 Gonzaga is committed to understanding the financial burdens our students and their families are navigating as a result of the coronavirus, and your gift—in any size—will support the education of those committed to becoming the ethical leaders our world needs most.

-Construction has resumed and is on track to be completed on time to open for fall semester 2021.
+Construction has resumed and is on track to be completed early in the fall semester 2021.
 Initially halted due to the Governor’s stay-at-home mandate, the construction on the ISE facility was approved to resume Monday, April 27.
 This experience has only strengthened our resolve that Gonzaga must be a leader in STEM education to develop the engineers, medical professionals, researchers, and teachers of the future and give them the space they truly need to innovate and grow.
 The need for professionals in the fields of science, technology, engineering and mathematics is rapidly increasing, making Gonzaga's Integrated Science and Engineering facility a critical piece of our region's future.
 The continued progress on this project is a proud demonstration of the University's commitment to educating tomorrow's ethical leaders in these much-needed professions.
 Fundraising in support of the ISE is ongoing.

 Through the great work of a highly engaged and experienced investment committee, an investment consultant and our treasury staff, the pooled endowment portfolio performance has been consistently strong.
 As evidenced in the most recent annual study of higher education endowments, Gonzaga’s endowment net investment return for the year ending June 30, 2019, was among the top 10% in the nation for the three-, five-, and ten-year annualized periods.
 This represents the sixth consecutive year where such returns were in the top third in the nation.